 Our course provides a sound foundation in linguistic and sociolinguistic aspects of the structure and use of modern English, and offers you the chance to study a range of literary genres and approaches to literary criticism.
 This degree offers you the opportunity to explore a wide range of topics including:

 We are a leading UK university for language and linguistics research (REF 2014), a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’.
-We're also ranked 13th in the UK for Linguistics in the QS World University Rankings by Subject (2020).
+We're also ranked in the top 250 for English Language and Literature in the QS World University Rankings by Subject (2021).

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university

 On a placement year you gain relevant work experience within an external business, giving you a competitive edge in the graduate job market and providing you with key contacts within the industry.

 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

 Our language and linguistics staff are internationally recognised for their language research (REF 2014).
 We maintain excellent student-staff ratios, and we integrate language learning with linguistics wherever there is synergy.